Skip to Main Content

 Can you appeal your satisfactory academic progress status?

-If you don’t meet your school’s satisfactory academic progress, you could lose federal financial aid funding.
-However, some schools allow you to appeal this decision and will tell you so when you receive the letter detailing your loss of financial aid.
-You can appeal if you’ve experienced:
+If you don’t meet your school’s satisfactory academic progress standards, you could lose federal financial aid funding.
+However, some schools allow you to appeal this decision and will explain your options in the letter detailing your loss of financial aid.
+Your school may accept your appeal if you’ve experienced extenuating personal circumstances, including:

 You’ll need to show that there was a direct link between your circumstances and your poor academic performance.
-For instance, along with the immense grief of losing a parent, you may also need to handle arrangements for a funeral, burial and the completion of any last wishes.
-This means that you might be unable to attend classes, attend labs or complete coursework during this time.
+For instance, in addition to coping with the grief of losing a parent, you might be unable to attend classes or complete coursework as you handle funeral arrangements or matters related to the estate.

 What should be in the appeal letter?

-Invalid reasons for an appeal include change of major, double major, taking courses for a minor, personal conflict not explained and documented and/or the need for financial assistance.
+Invalid reasons for an appeal can include change of major, double major, taking courses for a minor, a personal conflict not explained and documented or the need for financial assistance.

-You need to meet the minimum satisfactory academic progress requirements set by your school or you could risk losing financial aid.
-Without it, you’ll miss out on any federal funding, including scholarships, grants and federal student loans.
+If you don’t meet the minimum satisfactory academic progress requirements set by your school, you risk losing federal financial aid, including scholarships, grants and federal student loans.
 Additionally, some private student loan lenders set satisfactory academic progress requirements.

 If you’re struggling with your schoolwork, reach out to your professors, academic advisor or campus tutoring center as soon as possible.